mg979/vim-yanktools/README.md

     let g:yanktools_replace_operator        = 's'
     let g:yanktools_replace_line            = 'ss'

-Any option you change, should be put BEFORE you initialize the mappings.
+Any option you change, should be put __before__ you initialize the mappings.

 ----------------------------------------------------------------------------